thesamgodson/PortVSCode/README.md

-# How to install VSCode as Portable in a Remobvable Disk(Pendrive) or something along those lines.
+# How to install VSCode as Portable in a Removable Disk(Pendrive) or something along those lines.

 *** Before installing and doing anything, kindly read the whole thing once.
 It won't take more than 15 minutes at maximum, so as to to not mess up any stuff along the way.*** Thank You